splunk/splunk-operator/docs/AppFramework.md

   * If the scope is `local`, the apps will be installed and run locally on the pod referred to by the CR.
   * If the scope is `cluster`, the apps will be placed onto the configuration management node (Deployer, Cluster Manager) for deployment across the cluster referred to by the CR.
   * If the scope is `clusterWithPreConfig`, the apps will be placed onto the configuration management node (Deployer, Cluster Manager) and run through a pre-configuration step before being installing across the cluster referred to by the CR.
-  * The cluster scope is only supported on CR's that manage cluster-wide app deployment.
+  * The cluster scope is only supported on CRs that manage cluster-wide app deployment.

     | CRD Type          | Scope support                          | App Framework support |
     | :---------------- | :------------------------------------- | :-------------------- |